uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 Unix tools report errors as a single line on stderr.
 That line says what went wrong, not where.
 For most commands there is nowhere else to point anyway, but a few take arguments that are small languages: a `test` expression, a `chmod` mode, a `sort` key, a `tr` set.
 When one of those fails to parse, what you actually want to know is which argument, or which character of it, the parser tripped over.

 rustc has been answering that question with a caret for years, and [ariadne](https://codeberg.org/zesterer/ariadne) puts the same rendering one dependency away.
+The idea of bringing it to a command-line tool comes from [uutils awk](/awk), which already reports errors in an awk program that way; coreutils arguments are smaller languages, but they parse just the same.
 Starting with 0.11.0, coreutils uses it.
 When stderr is a terminal, a parse error is printed as a report: the arguments are echoed back as a source line, a caret marks the culprit, and a help line explains the syntax when we have something useful to say about it.

 ### What it looks like